Robert Whitley

-Robert Thomas Whitley (1837 – 26 October 1887) was an English cricketer.
+Robert Thomas Whitley (c.
+1837 – 26 October 1887) was an English cricketer.
 Whitley's batting style is unknown, though it is known he played as a wicket-keeper.
 He was born at Pimlico in London.

 Whitley made a single first-class appearance for Surrey in 1873 against Nottinghamshire at Trent Bridge.
 In a match which Nottinghamshire won by six wickets, Whitley scored 5 runs in Surrey's first-innings, before being dismissed by James Shaw.
 In Surrey's second innings, he was dismissed for 3 runs by the same bowler.
 He also took two catches behind the stumps, both in Nottinghamshire's second-innings.
 This was his only first-class appearance.

 He died at Fulham, London on 26 October 1887.